didi/TrafficIndex/README.md

 # Basic Idea

 the basic idea of Speed:
-If a link has two time slices, t1 and t2, and the link length is S, then the average speed v of the link is: v = 2·S / (t1 + t2) during the period from t1 to t2.
+If a link has two time slices, t1 and t2, and the link's length is S, then the average speed v of the link is: v = 2·S / (t1 + t2) during the period from t1 to t2.

 the basic idea of TTI: